30 September-5 November 2017

 Andrew Omoding’s work is largely autobiographical.
 His mixed media creations, which include sculptures, books, costumes and more are made from left-over and scrap materials.
 Like Stevens, the creative process is a key component of the work, where Omoding selects a variety of found materials to weave, wrap, sew, thread and construct new objects.
 An intuitive process, the works are created as Omoding’s stories evolve.
 Whilst making, the artist simultaneously sings, performs and shares his works through storytelling.
 Andrew may be present in the gallery at selected times throughout the exhibition to share wider stories on the works exhibited.

 Anthony Stevens will be in conversation with HOUSE Biennial Curator Celia Davies for a Walk and Talk in the gallery on Sunday 29 October at 3pm.
-Book tickets here. £5 including tea and cake.
+This event has now passed.

 Outside In provides a platform for artists who see themselves as facing barriers to the art world for reasons including health, disability, social circumstance or isolation.
 The goal of the charity is to create a fairer art world which challenges traditional values and institutional judgements about whose work can and should be displayed.